 In summary…

-- If you’re looking to learn or fine tune those terrain park skills, head to Phoenix.
+- If you want to learn terrain park skills or dial in new tricks, head to Phoenix.

-No matter which you choose, each park (though relatively small compared to the Rocky Mountains in America) will keep you entertained for the entire day for half the price it takes to ride in North America.
+No matter which resort you choose, each one will keep you entertained at half the price of a day pass in North America.

 My philosophy on snowboarding (i.e. why do I do it?)